SuperUserNameMan/single-file-PHP-FFI-Raylib-wrapper/README.md

 The wrapper integrates `raylib.h` + `raymath.h` + `rlgl.h` + `rlcamera.h` API.

-Optionally, it also supports [RayGui 3.6 API](https://github.com/raysan5/raygui/) if it is compiled inside the library.

 Only requires `libraylib.so` or `raylib.dll` into a `.\raylib\`, or `.\lib` or `.\` sub directory.